Thanks for paying us a visit. We’re glad you’re here.

 - Why do you want to make it now?
 (100 words max about why this idea is urgent)

-Your idea may be accompanied by links to video, audio, images, text or other supporting materials.
+Your idea may be accompanied by links to video, audio, images, extracts of text or other supporting materials.

 Once you have sent us an email, your idea will be logged.
 All of the material you send will be considered by the Abbey Theatre’s artistic team in one of our quarterly meetings.
 You will receive a response by email within six months of your submission.